Bill Peet (1915-2002) created stories and animation for many classic animated films.

 Where He Is Memorialized

-The Herron School of Art and Design is the second stop on our Indiana Author Adventures Trail!
+The Herron School of Art and Design is the third stop on our Indiana Author Adventures Trail.